foo-dogsquared/freebies-hunt-api/src/list.md

 - [Distrowatch](https://distrowatch.com/) | **(Recommended, if you're into Linux.)** A website watching for updates around Linux distros.
 - [keyvalues](https://www.keyvalues.com/) | It's a engineering job finder.
 - [Local Hackday MLH (Major League Hacking)](https://localhackday.mlh.io/) | It's a global hackathon (that are related to MLH) finder.
+- [The Book of Secret Knowledge (by *trimstray*)](https://github.com/trimstray/the-book-of-secret-knowledge) | A GitHub repo that contains a list of programmer-related materials that [trimstray](https://github.com/trimstray) (along with the other contributors) refer to every day.
+You have a list of GUI tools, CLI tools, blogs, one-liners (not *that* one-liner), and a lot more.
 - [Wayback Machine](https://archive.org/web/web.php) | A time machine for the web (not exactly that but you know...).